Today is a new start.

-As a side note: a really cool garden hack is to regrow food.
-It’s a double-your-money proposition and that is just cool!
-Children love it.
+As a side note: a really cool garden trick is to regrow food.
+It doubles your money which is helpful when buying organic!
+Also, it is fun for children and adults.
 There are many plants that fall into this regrow category; onion, celery, bok choy, napa cabbage, etc…

 Just like this cabbage, sometimes a person has given all they have.
 It reminds me of a favorite book called The Giving Tree.
 Although it may seem that there is nothing left to give, there is.
 I speak from a very deep place of experience.

 In fact, something more responsible and resourceful comes from adversity and the emerging hope generates a desire for a new start.
 Each child, each person, each one of us has so much potential.

 Some reach their potential fast and others (like me) seem to hover in a state of anticipation longer to make sure we are really brave enough to step out to do what we are called to do.
 But when you’ve been all used up and you think that there is nothing left to give, a miracle happens.

 Just like the little Napa cabbage.
 Nature has a way of speaking.
 Remember, working with children requires simple truths.
 Typically we throw out this cabbage bottom as trash or vegetable stock or chicken feed.
 But with knowledge comes understanding and we knew there was potential to grow again.
 Likewise, even when we are down, cut off and used up, there is still more strength inside of us.

 After working with several foster children, it is important that each of us fully grasps the power within us!

 If we don’t grasp this, our power will be missed by the world and die with us.